 Since the 1952 Olympic Games, 107 Navy athletes have represented the United States in the Olympics, winning 22 gold medals, six silver medals, and six bronze medals.

-“There’s a great value to the Navy in allowing Sailors to participate in not only the Navy Sports Program, but other MWR opportunities.
+“There’s a great value to the Navy in allowing Sailors to participate in not only the Navy Sports Program, but other MWR opportunities," Hickock said.
+"It’s another chance for a Sailor to excel.
+Plus, it’s all about teamwork and being well rounded, and camaraderie—qualities you look for in a warrior."

-The Navy Sports Program also provides community outreach.
+Navy sports also provide opportunities for community outreach.

 “When we take a Navy team to a training camp, we always make an effort to contact the local recruiters and bring in high school students that compete in a particular sport and hold a clinic for them,” said Hickok.
 “It gives the students a chance to talk to some outstanding role models in our Navy athletes, who come from various enlisted and officer communities, anything from culinary specialists to pilots and doctors.”